mithril-security/blindbox/docs/docs/getting-started/confidential_computing.md

 ✔️ If these checks are **successful**, the user is able to **communicate** with the enclave **securely using TLS**.
 The enclave's private key never leaves the enclave, so it is never accessible to anyone, including the cloud or service provider.

-> To learn more details about Nitro enclaves and how we implemented them in BlindBox APIs, you can read our concept guide [here](../concepts/Trusted_Execution_Environments.md).

 ## Limitations
 __________________________

 With great security features come great responsibilities!
 TEEs also have limitations which are very important to know.

-### General

 + The **enclave application code *must* be trusted**!
 The attestation process verifies that the enclave is running the official enclave application, but it does not run any checks on what the verified application code does.

-This is why we are currently working on adding a customizable sandbox layer where data owners will be able to apply security policies to their BlindBox including who can query the service in their BlindBox and networking access allowed to the application running within the enclave.
+	This is why we are currently working on adding a customizable sandbox layer where data owners will be able to apply security policies to their BlindBox.
+This will include who can query the service in their BlindBox and networking access allowed to the application running within the enclave.
 This puts the data owner in control and removes the need to blindly trust the SaaS provider and their application code.

-### Nitro Enclaves

-+ **AWS, as the cloud provider, their hardware and the enclave’s OS** must be **trusted**.
-That is because Nitro enclaves are designed to separate and isolate the host from the enclave and vice versa, but they do not protect against the cloud operator (AWS) or infrastructure. (*See our [Nitro guide](https://blindbox.mithrilsecurity.io/en/latest/docs/concepts/Trusted_Execution_Environments/#nitro-enclaves) for more information.*)

-+ While Nitro enclaves limit operations within enclaves by default (such as no durable storage, no network/interactive access), **any of these features can be added back** into an enclave application **by the application provider**, so we cannot assume a Nitro enclave will never have any of these features.
++ There are also two important Nitro enclaves specific limitations that we cover in [the following concept guide](https://blindbox.mithrilsecurity.io/en/latest/docs/concepts/Trusted_Execution_Environments/#nitro-enclaves)!

 ## Conclusions
 ___________________________________________